 The third facility needing to address BART requirements was Golden Valley Electric Association's (GVEA) Healy Power Plant.
 The facility includes two coal-fired steam generators: Unit 1 is 25 MWh and Unit 2 is 50 MWh.
-Unit 2 has not operated since test runs were completed in the late 1990's, but GVEA is readying it to come online.
+Unit 2 had not operated since test runs were completed in the late 1990's, but GVEA began making upgrade and started testing in 2015.
+GVEA anticipates beginning commercial operation by 2016.
+These activities occurred outside of the most recent 5-year period considered in this review.
 GVEA came to agreement with EPA on controls to meet BART requirements in a consent decree signed November 19, 2012.
 The decree requires GVEA to install additional controls for sulfate, nitrate, and particulate matter as Unit 2 comes online and requires specific milestones be met regarding the operations of Unit 1.